 On a serious note, I often see victims of any traumatic event- not just of domestic abuse- being treated as though they somehow encouraged or provoked the suffering the endured, and it truly is disturbing.
 If I had a pound for every time I have been asked, “Why didn’t you just leave?” or told “I would never have put up with that”, thankfully, it wouldn’t be enough to buy a London mansion, but I could still live comfortably in a spacious apartment in Surrey.
 In less complicated terms, I haven’t been questioned an obscene amount of times, but still enough times for me to start doubting as to whether I really was fully a victim after all, and that is worrying.

-I have read reports of people having their houses burgled/people being robbed in the street etc, and more often than not, there will be public comments viewable, that state or imply that if the victim in question should have known better than to keep expensive items in their homes, or carry items of value with them.
+I have read reports of people having their houses burgled/people being robbed in the street etc, and more often than not, there will be public comments viewable, that state or imply that the victim should have known better than to keep expensive items in their homes/carry items of value with them.
 I have even seen remarks claiming that victims of these events are “just asking for it”!
-I have witnessed these harmful and terrifying comments being applied to any traumatic event, from racism, to sexual assault, to discrimination against sexuality/gender etc. I do not have enough words in this article to delve into each in detail, but we can’t deny it is happening more and more, to the extent society now has actual phrases, such as “Victim Shaming”, that did not exist a short while ago (to my knowledge).
+I have witnessed these harmful and terrifying comments being applied to any traumatic event, from racism, to sexual assault, to discrimination against sexuality/gender etc. I do not have enough words in this article to delve into each in detail, but we can’t deny it is happening more and more, to the extent society now has recognised phrases, such as “Victim Shaming”, that did not exist a short while ago (to my knowledge).